-Meltham School's Out is committed to ensure it promotes awareness of child abuse and the risk of radicalisation through the provision of recruitment, support and training to staff.
+Meltham School's Out is committed to ensure it promotes awareness of child abuse and the risk of radicalisation through the provision of Safer Recruitment, support and training to staff.
 Therefore, Meltham School's Out ensures that:

-- the DSL has relevant experience and receives appropriate training in safeguarding and the Prevent Duty, and is aware of the Channel Programme and how to access it - all staff, students and volunteers are carefully recruited, have two verified references, have a full and up-to-date DBS certificate and have completed a Disqualification Declaration Form
+- the DSL has relevant experience and receives appropriate training in safeguarding and the Prevent Duty, and is aware of the Channel Programme and how to access it - all staff, students and volunteers are carefully recruited, have two verified references, a full and up-to-date DBS certificate and have completed a Disqualification Declaration Form

-- all staff and volunteers have access to this Safeguarding policy, understand its contents and are vigilant to signs of abuse, neglect or radicalisation and are aware of how to report these if they suspect any has taken, or is taking place - all staff are aware of their statutory duties with regard to the disclosure or discovery of child abuse, and concerns about radicalisation - all staff receive basic safeguarding training and are provided with any relevant information and guidance - all staff receive basic training in the Prevent Duty and complete refresher training when appropriate - staff are familiar with the Safeguarding file which is kept at the entrance to the club along with the Policies and Procedures file - the club's safeguarding procedures comply with all relevant legislation and other guidance or advice from the Kirklees Safeguarding Children Partnership.
+- all staff and volunteers have access to this Safeguarding policy, understand its contents and are vigilant to signs of abuse, neglect or radicalisation and are aware of how to report these if they suspect any has taken, or is taking place - all staff are aware of their statutory duties with regard to the disclosure or discovery of child abuse, and concerns about radicalisation - all staff receive basic safeguarding training and are provided with any relevant information and guidance - safeguarding training meets the criteria of 'Annex C' of the updated EYFS (Appendix 4) - all staff receive basic training in the Prevent Duty and complete refresher training when appropriate - the club's safeguarding procedures comply with all relevant legislation and other guidance or advice from the Kirklees Safeguarding Children Partnership.